alex-j-wang/crazyswarm2/crazyflie_mpc/README.md

 You can configure controller parameters in `/config/mpc.yaml`.
 Each active Crazyflie should have a trajectory specified here.
 Trajectory formats are demonstrated in `/config/example_trajectories.yaml`.

+### Plotting

+Plotting of actual and prescribed trajectories can be enabled through either `/config/mpc.yaml` or `plotting:=True` when launching.
+For the GUI to appear, you must run `xhost +local:root` outside the container.

 ## Topics

 ### Subscribed Topics